How patients use the prefilled syringe at home

 Preparing and administering CIMZIA using the prefilled syringe

-Importance of training Patients should not give themselves a CIMZIA injection unless they have been shown how by a doctor, nurse, or someone who has been trained to help them with their injections.
+Patients should not give themselves a CIMZIA injection unless they have been shown how by an HCP, nurse, or someone who has been trained to help them with their injections.
 The following instructions describe the steps your patients need to follow to inject CIMZIA.

-Please instruct your patients not to share a CIMZIA prefilled syringe with another person, as doing so may give another person an infection or give your patient an infection from someone.
+Please instruct your patients not to share a CIMZIA prefilled syringe with another person, as doing so may give another person an infection or give your patient an infection.

 CIMZIA comes in a tray containing 2 prefilled glass syringes.
 Your patient should use a new CIMZIA syringe for each injection.